-- carrying heavy unbalanced loads – such as a suitcase
+- carrying heavy unbalanced loads – such as a suitcase.

 Treatment for wry neck

 In most cases, if treated early, wry necks can respond well to treatment in a few days.
-Heat, massage and mobilisations can be used to loosen the neck joints, and reduce the pain and muscle spasm.
+Heat, massage and mobilisation can be used to loosen the neck joints, and reduce the pain and muscle spasm.

 In rare cases, particularly for those people over 40, or very rarely in infants, wry neck can have underlying neurological involvement.
 Your doctor or therapist can help with this diagnosis and referral.

 While you are recovering from wry neck, don’t: